The mitochondrial theory of aging: Why your cells lose power and how to fix it

 The science of mitochondria longevity aging is optimistic: unlike genetic mutations, mitochondrial function is highly plastic.
 You can stimulate the growth of new mitochondria (biogenesis) and improve the efficiency of existing ones through targeted lifestyle interventions.

-The most potent pharmaceutical for mitochondrial health is not a pill; it is Zone 2 cardiovascular exercise.
-This is steady-state aerobic exercise performed at an intensity where you can maintain a conversation but cannot sing.
-It typically corresponds to 60-70% of your maximum heart rate.
+1. Zone 2 training: The engine builder: One of the most evidence-supported lifestyle interventions for mitochondrial function is Zone 2 aerobic exercise.
+This is steady-state cardio performed at an intensity where you can maintain a conversation but cannot sing.
+It typically corresponds to 60 to 70% of your maximum heart rate.

-Hormesis is the concept that short bursts of stress make the body stronger.
+2. Thermal stress (Sauna and Cold): Hormesis is the concept that short bursts of stress make the body stronger.
 Heat stress (sauna use) and cold exposure (cold plunges) act as hormetic stressors that trigger mitochondrial adaptations.

 Sauna use has been shown to increase the expression of heat shock proteins, which help repair damaged proteins within the cell and support mitochondrial function.
 Frequent sauna bathing is associated with reduced risk of cardiovascular and all-cause mortality.[12]
 Aim for 4 sessions a week, 20 minutes per session, at roughly 175°F (80°C).

-Continuous eating keeps the body in a “fed state,” suppressing mitophagy.
+3. Nutritional timing and NAD+ support: Continuous eating keeps the body in a “fed state,” suppressing mitophagy.
 To clean up defective mitochondria, the body needs periods of scarcity.
-Time-restricted feeding (often called intermittent fasting), such as compressing your eating window to 8 or 10 hours, activates pathways like AMPK that signal the need for mitochondrial renewal.[13]
+Time-restricted feeding (often called intermittent fasting), such as compressing your eating window to 8 to 10 hours, activates pathways like AMPK that signal the need for mitochondrial renewal.[13]

 Myth vs Fact: Optimizing Cellular Health